juniperalcorn/knitwhich/README.md

 # KnitWhich
-A Knitting Utilities and Ravelry Extension App
-Take a look at [KnitWhich] (#).
+A Knitting Utilities and Ravelry Extension App: HTML, CSS, JSX, React Take a look at [KnitWhich] (#).

 ## Project Description